alxpez/alts/README.md

 ## 🤖 default usage
 <!--
 TODO: FUTURE FEATURES:
+- long-term-memory: ability to save conversations (thinking of redis - ease of use and speed)

 - voice-to-clipboard: talk to take notes, write emails... paste raw or parsed text.
 (Use the LLM to reshape/process/parse the whisper result to get a refined result) (research if possible to paste automatically in the focused text-box)